-A popular cruise destination Florida is often combined with travelling to areas such as the Caribbean, West Indies, or Mexico.
+A popular cruise destination, Florida is often combined with travelling to areas such as the Caribbean, West Indies, or Mexico.

-Known as the sunshine state, Florida enjoys a sub tropical climate with mild winters and hot sunny summers.
+Known as the ‘Sunshine State’, Florida enjoys a sub-tropical climate with mild winters and hot, sunny summers.
 While thunderstorms are the norm, they don’t tend to last long and leave behind comfortable temperatures.

+The state’s property market offers average yields of around 7% and has proven to be resilient to economic crises.
 After the 2008 crisis, Florida’s property markets were one of the success stories of the US economy.
 There is every sign that this is a great place to invest during an economic recovery.
 Demand is strong and the population continues to expand.